howardtse2005/Deepcrack/README.md

-**NOTE: This repo is not my original work.
-This is based on deepcrack repo: https://github.com/qinnzou/DeepCrack.
+**This is based on deepcrack repo: https://github.com/qinnzou/DeepCrack.
+But already so many modifications (especially with HNet development) I am considering to create a new repo but for now just keep this.
 This is only intended for personal use of HKU Innovation Wing**

 ## Getting Started
 1.  **Clone the repository:**